Otago Daily Times

-The Otago Daily Times (ODT) is a newspaper published by Allied Press Ltd in Dunedin, New Zealand.
+The Otago Daily Times (ODT) is a newspaper published by Allied Media Ltd in Dunedin, New Zealand.
 The ODT is one of the country's four main daily newspapers, serving the southern South Island with a circulation of around 26,000 and a combined print and digital annual audience of 304,000.
 Founded in 1861 it is New Zealand's oldest surviving daily newspaper – Christchurch's The Press, six months older, was a weekly paper until March 1863.

 Its motto is "Optima Durant" or "Quality Endures".